drhsqlite/pikchr/doc/userman.md

 ~~~~

 Note that the direction of aligned text is the same as the direction of
-the line itself.
-So if you draw a line from right to left, the aligned
+the line itself, so if you draw a line from right to left, the aligned
 text will appear upside down:

 ~~~~ pikchr indent toggle